MarikoSakuragi/BHA-2022/week7/index.md

 <br/>
 <br/>
 - 5' to 3' Directionality (“5 prime to 3 prime)<br/>
-It indicate the carbon numbers in the DNA's sugar backbone.
+"5' and "3'" indicate the carbon numbers in the DNA's sugar backbone.
 DNA sequences always extend to 5'(five prime) -> 3'(3 prime) direction.<br/>
 <br/>
 ![5' to 3' Direction](/photo/CRISPR_3.jpg)<br/>